The Origins of Technical Analysis on the Foreign Exchange Market

 As foreign exchange trading exploded in popularity, so too did the material available to analyze the market.
-During the 1960s countless books and journals were published outlining how to read charts and generate profits, as more and more economists focused their attentions on the power of chart analysis.
+During the 1960s countless books and journals were published outlining how to read charts as more and more economists focused their attention on the power of chart analysis.

 Technical Analysis in the Modern Age